BioClub/BHA5/participants/kazuhide/index.md

 ![image](https://user-images.githubusercontent.com/29623255/36112275-7ac19b8a-106c-11e8-814d-fb829ab7fb41.png)

-So far Only scientists can accuses biotechnology.But now Thorough DIYbio citizen can dive into the world of biotechnology and can prepare for our near future choise.
+So far only scientists can access biotechnology.But now thorough DIYbio citizen can dive into the world of biotechnology and can prepare for our near future choise.